alick/beamerthemetamu/README.md

 Installation:
 -------------

-Linux users can use the `Makefile` to install.
+If you are on Linux, and have obtained the theme via GitHub directly, you can take advantage of the `Makefile` to install.
 Open a terminal and change to the top directory of this package.
 Issue:

     make install

-Other users can directly copy the files in the `theme/` directory of this package into your `$TEXMFHOME/tex/latex/beamerthemetamu/` directory, where `$TEXMFHOME` stands for your personal texmf tree directory.
+Otherwise, you can directly copy the files in the `theme/` directory of this package into your `$TEXMFHOME/tex/latex/beamerthemetamu/` directory, where `$TEXMFHOME` stands for your personal texmf tree directory.
 As with TeX Live, it defaults to `$HOME/texmf` under Unix.
 For Windows (Vista and newer),